Scope of works

 If you decide to opt out of the optional toilet upgrading, your toilets must pass a water test for leaks to prevent ceiling leaks in the flat below.

-Here are examples of sections of an HDB flat before and after the HIP works:
+Here are examples of an HDB flat before and after the HIP works:

-Take a look at this video to see how the HIP is carried out, and hear from residents who have benefited from this programme.
+Take a look at this video to see how the HIP is carried out, and hear from residents who have benefitted from this programme.

 To enhance the safety and comfort of seniors living in our flats, we have introduced EASE as an optional improvement.
-The current EASE package covers these items:
+You may choose any of the following items based on your needs:

 - Slip-resistant treatment to floor tiles to 2 toilets/ bathrooms